FleaFX/Aggregates/README.md

 [![Build & test](https://github.com/FleaFX/aggregates/actions/workflows/build.yml/badge.svg)](https://github.com/FleaFX/aggregates/actions/workflows/build.yml)

+> **⚠️ Preview:** This is a pre-release version (`1.0.0-preview.1`).
+The API is stabilising but may still change before 1.0.0.
+For the previous stable version, see the [`legacy`](https://github.com/FleaFX/aggregates/tree/legacy) branch.

 This library provides all the boilerplate code needed to do event sourcing, leaving you with just the core functionality of your domain to write.

-> **Note:** This is a ground-up rewrite of the [existing Aggregates library](https://github.com/FleaFX/aggregates/tree/main).
+> **Note:** This is a ground-up rewrite of the [existing Aggregates library](https://github.com/FleaFX/aggregates/tree/legacy).
 Both versions will continue to exist alongside each other for the time being.

 ## Packages